sibjor/EndlessDungeon/README.md

 - Issued by teacher Sebastan Jensen at Forsbergs game programming school Stockholm/Sweden
 - Please build to generate compile_commands.json
 - Deletion of /build can be necessary between cmake configurations
+- Server in Go was changed to C

 ```bash
 # Fetch and build